cryptimeleon/cryptimeleon.github.io/docs/lazy-eval.md

 Not all groups are affected as lazy evaluation only makes sense for groups where group operations are costly.
 This is because in that case multi-exponentiation algorithms can potentially be used to speed up computation of larger terms compared to evaluating each group operation separately.

-In general all bilinear groups are automatically instantiated with lazy evaluation if you use the `BilinearGroupFactory` to instantiate them.
-You can also test for lazy evaluation by checking whether the group used is an instance of `LazyGroup`.

 ## Forcing Evaluation

 There are a couple of ways you can force evaluation to be done.